oakserver/oak/README.md

 [awesome-oak](https://oakserver.github.io/awesome-oak/) site of community resources.

-_Warning_ The examples in this README pull from `master`, which may not make sense to do when you are looking to actually deploy a workload.
+_Warning_ The examples in this README pull from `main`, which may not make sense to do when you are looking to actually deploy a workload.
 You would want to "pin" to a particular version which is compatible with the version of Deno you are using and has a fixed set of APIs you would expect. `https://deno.land/x/`